hilmanpr21/cholera_visualisation/docs/tutorial/05-depr-mobility-water-crossing-update.md

 #### Agent Water Overlap Detection

-This function determines if an agent at a given position would overlap with water:
+This function determines if an agent at a given position would overlap with water cells at given position or not:

 ``` javascript
 // Function to check if agent with buffer radius would overlap with water cells at given position